petersen65/PL0/README.md

 - supports dynamic call chains at runtime
 - used to unwind the stack or print a backtrace

 Think of it as: who called me?
-Example: if M calls A, and A calls B, then the dynamic link of B points to the activation record of A. The dynamic link of A points to the activation record of M. This is named the "caller chain" from M to B (or dynamic link chain or dynamic chain).
+Example: if M calls A, and A calls B, then the dynamic link of B points to the activation record of A. The dynamic link of A points to the activation record of M. This is named the "caller chain" from M to B (or dynamic link chain).

 ### Static Link: The Lexical Scope Chain